Manish-12/Netflix-Movie-Recommendation-Case-Study/README.md

 1. Some form of interpretability.

 # Introduction
 In 2006 Netflix announced the Netflix Prize, a machine learning and data mining competition for movie rating prediction.
-They offered $1 million to whoever improved the accuracy of our existing system called Cinematch by 10%.
+They offered $1 million to whoever improved the accuracy of their existing system called Cinematch by 10%.
 They conducted this competition to find new ways to improve the recommendations which they provide to their customers, which is a key part of their business.
 However, they had to come up with a proxy question that was easier to evaluate and quantify: the root mean squared error (RMSE) of the predicted rating.

 Get the data from : https://www.kaggle.com/netflix-inc/netflix-prize-data/data